Adam-Yung/link-previewer/README.md

     * **For Google Chrome:**

         ```bash
-        npm run build:chrome # Or equivalently ./build/build.sh chrome
+        npm run build chrome # Or equivalently ./build/build.sh chrome
         ```

     * **For Mozilla Firefox:**

         ```bash
-        npm run build:firefox # Or equivalently ./build/build.sh firefox
+        npm run build firefox # Or equivalently ./build/build.sh firefox
         ```

-    After running a build command, the complete, unpacked extension will be available in the `dist/` directory.
+    After running a build command, the complete, unpacked extension will be available in the `out/` directory.

 3. **Load the Extension in Your Browser**